Mordydev/Meme_project/nemo-runner/memory bank/activeContext.md

 We are currently in the active implementation phase of the NEMO Runner project, with several core components implemented.
 Our focus is on:

-1. **Environment Generation Implementation**: Creating the procedural underwater environment.
+1. ✓ **Environment Generation Implementation**: Created a robust procedural underwater environment with advanced effects.
+2. ✓ **System Integration**: Successfully integrated all components into a cohesive game experience.
-2. **Game UI Development**: Designing and implementing the game interface components.
+3. **Game UI Development**: Designing and implementing the game interface components.
-3. **System Integration**: Connecting all implemented components into a cohesive experience.
-4. **Performance Optimization**: Ensuring smooth gameplay across various devices.
+4. ✓ **Performance Optimization**: Enhanced performance across various devices with adaptive quality settings.

-The primary goal at this stage is to complete the procedural environment system, which will enable a fully playable prototype with:
+5. **Asset Implementation**: Working on creating detailed models and animations for game entities based on the example/ directory.

+The procedural environment system has been significantly enhanced with:
-- Visually stunning underwater scenery with procedural terrain
+- ✓ Visually stunning underwater scenery with procedural terrain and decoration variety
-- Ambient elements like seaweed, coral, and background fish
+- ✓ Advanced water effects including caustics, light rays, ambient particles, and surface ripples
-- Underwater lighting effects and visual transitions based on distance
+- ✓ Environment themes with smooth transitions based on distance
-- Environmental variety to enhance the gaming experience
+- ✓ Sophisticated performance optimizations including:
+  - Instanced rendering for similar decorations
+  - Object pooling to reduce garbage collection
+  - Level of detail (LOD) for distance-based mesh complexity
+  - Frustum culling to skip rendering off-screen objects
+  - Adaptive quality settings based on device capabilities

+Our asset implementation plan focuses on:
+- Creating high-quality 3D models for character, obstacles, and environment
+- Implementing animations and visual effects for all game entities
+- Balancing visual quality with performance across different devices
+- Utilizing optimization techniques like LOD, instancing, and texture atlasing
+- Enhancing visual polish while maintaining consistent frame rates

 ## Recent Changes